ushad25/Breastcancer-dataset-supravised-learning-/README.md

 Summary:
-This assessment demonstrates your ability to load, preprocess, and apply multiple supervised learning algorithms to the breast cancer dataset.
-By comparing the performance of these algorithms, you gain insights into their effectiveness for this specific dataset.
+This assessment demonstrates my ability to load, preprocess, and apply multiple supervised learning algorithms to the breast cancer dataset.
+By comparing the performance of these algorithms, we gain insights into their effectiveness for this specific dataset.

 GitHub Link: https://github.com/ushad25